Removing JPEG Metadata the Right Way

 The Best Way to Remove JPEG Metadata

 The best way to remove metadata from JPEG files is to use a dedicated offline JPEG metadata remover.
-Such software, if designed properly, will thoroughly remove all JPEG metadata as a lossless operation on the local computer, without re-compressing the image data, and while persevering the image quality.
+Such software, if designed properly, will thoroughly and permanently remove all JPEG metadata as a lossless operation on the local computer, without re-compressing the image data, and while persevering the image quality.

 [Back to Contents]